Understanding the McCullochs in their historical and geographical context.

 Kingdom of Strathclyde

 Despite the sacking of Dumbarton Rock, the Briton Kingdom of Strathclyde (formerly known as Alt Clut) reaches its peak in the mid 10th century.
-The language appears to have remained Cumbric (p Celtic) possibly as late as the 13th century.
+Cumbric (p Celtic) remains in use possibly as late as the 13th century.

 Brian Boru becomes High King of Ireland.